-This research was conducted in collaboration with experts from an accounting firm, Baker Tilly.
+This research was conducted in collaboration with experts from accounting firm Baker Tilly.
 The research set-up is meant to be generic, but most respondents, as well as studied cases, will be supplied by Baker Tilly.
-This point will be mentioned in the limitations as well.
+Since the interviews will not regard Baker Tilly employees, but more their clients whom are very different, this does not limit the research.
+The business processes, as well as applications, are mostly different per organization.
+Nevertheless, this point will be mentioned in the limitations as well.